xaviermsd/JavaScript_Practice/Basics/Phase - 2/Project 1/readme.txt

 Adding your notes is now easy and very quick!

--You can add notes
+-You can add notes ( Title and Details )
 -Delete them
 -Filter them

-Technologies used - HTML, CSS , Bootstrap, JavaScript
+Technologies used - HTML, CSS , Bootstrap, JavaScript.

 Made with Pure JavaScript with the use of LocalStorage of browsers.